jparr721/cs/CIS343/javascript.md

 ### Okay, so what does this code snippet here do?

-1. This is commonly called a require statement, it is virtually the same as `import` in python or `#include` in C/C++.
-This is how you require external functionality defined outside of the file you're currently in
+1. This is commonly called a require statement, it is virtually the same as `import` in python.
+This is how you require external functionality defined outside of the file you're currently in via the use of modules (covered below).

 2. `const` is a keyword to define constant, immutable variables in JavaScript.